cyber-chalk/tello-js-cli/README.md

 # tello-js-cli
-### allows you to control the tello drone (ryzerobotics.com/tello) through a command line.
+### allows you to control the tello drone (ryzerobotics.com/tello) through a command line powered by javascript.

 # how to install
 #### 1. install node js (preferably current lts)